su-w3-bootcamp/software-1.1-account-setup-and-git/assignment.md

 ### Submission

-- Submit the URL of the GitHub Repository that contains your work to NTU black board.
+- Submit the URL of the GitHub Repository that contains your work.
 - Should you reference the work of your classmate(s) or online resources, give them credit by adding either the name of your classmate or URL.

 ### References